gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-22-the-blue-nile-a-walk-across-the-rooftops-5-1.md

 1. [XLD](https://sourceforge.net/projects/xld/) and the .cue sheet to split the single DTS format .wav into multiple files
 2. [FFMPEG](https://ffmpeg.org) to convert the DTS format .wav files into AC3 format .m4v files

-Using a video container for audio content is a trick normally reserved for podcasts, but here it enables us to get multi-channel content into Apple Music (historically iTunes).
+Using a video container for audio content is a trick normally reserved for podcasts, so they can have chapter markers, but here it enables us to get multi-channel content into Apple Music (historically iTunes).

 ----